Wowo51/MyndSprout/README.md

 # MyndSprout

 **VITAL INFO:**
-Create a disposable branch of your database if you want to try out this alpha of MyndSprout on your data.
-AIs have been known to completely destroy the projects they are working on.
+Create a disposable branch of your database before using MyndSprout on your data.
+AI agents will reliably destroy the projects they are working on every now and then.
 Sandboxes and backups are crucial.

 **MyndSprout** is a natural language interface to SQL.
 It’s also an iterative agent capable of building and running a variety of structures.
 The simplest example is a sequential structure where it remembers what it has thought before and tries again to solve a problem.
 In a rolling sequential structure it will “forget” the oldest item in its memory as it proceeds to try to solve the task assigned to it.
 You can instruct it to take a parallel approach and it will create a list of items and then write a long-form article about every item in the list.
 You could also request that it analyze all of those articles and provide a final analysis.
 With a brief prompt you can define any of those simple structures along with a task to solve, and MyndSprout can create the structure in SQL and solve the task.
 There are example prompts in the **Prompts** folder.
 MyndSprout appears quite capable of solving these forms of simple tasks. <br>
 <br>